 - 1. The Audit Committee shall review and discuss with management any legal matters (including the status of pending litigation) that may have a material impact on the Corporation and any material reports or inquiries from regulatory or governmental agencies. - 2.
-The Audit Committee shall review policies with respect to risk assessment and risk management, including the Corporation's major financial risk exposures and the steps management has taken to monitor and control such exposures and review generally the Corporation's processes of risk assessment and risk management. - 3.
+The Audit Committee shall review policies with respect to risk assessment and enterprise risk management, including the Corporation's major financial risk exposures and the steps management has taken to monitor and control such exposures and review generally the Corporation's processes of risk assessment and enterprise risk management.
+Without limiting the foregoing, the Audit Committee shall review and discuss with management the Corporation's programs and policies regarding risks, risk mitigation strategies and managing financial and business impacts related to data privacy and information security matters and the role of Internal Audit and independent auditors with respect to such matters. - 3.
 The Audit Committee shall advise the Board regarding the Corporation's programs and procedures for compliance with applicable laws and regulations and with the Corporation's Code of Conduct and Code of Ethics for Senior Financial Executives, and shall advise the Board regarding possible changes in such Codes.
 The Audit Committee shall have the responsibility to review and, if appropriate, approve conflicts of interest or potential conflicts of interest under the Code of Ethics for Senior Financial Executives, as well as to oversee the investigation of and act, or recommend Board action, on any other violations or potential violations of either Code involving any executive officer of the Corporation.
-If any such conflict of interest or potential conflict of interest involving an executive officer of the

-Corporation is also deemed an Interested Transaction involving a Related Person under the Corporation's Related-Person Transactions Policy and Procedures, then the Chairs of the Audit Committee and the Nominating and Corporate Governance Committee may agree that only one of those committees should address the matter and make all determinations under the Code of Conduct, the Code of Ethics for Senior Financial Executives and the Related-Person Transactions Policy and Procedures.
+If any such conflict of interest or potential conflict of interest involving an executive officer of the Corporation is also deemed an Interested Transaction involving a Related Person under the Corporation's Related-Person Transactions Policy and Procedures, then the Chairs of the Audit Committee and the Nominating and Corporate Governance Committee may agree that only one of those committees should address the matter and make all determinations under the Code of Conduct, the Code of Ethics for Senior Financial Executives and the Related-Person Transactions Policy and Procedures.